 Photo by Anete Lusina on Pexels

 Here’s an example: Let’s say you’re challenged by a relationship with your peer Sam.
-You two are tasked with launching a marketing campaign in time for an event next month.
-You’re behind schedule because your working relationship hasn’t clicked yet.
+You two are tasked with launching a marketing campaign in time for an event next month, but, you’re behind schedule because your working relationship hasn’t clicked yet.

 Let’s practice the GROW model together.

-- What’s your goal?
-You want to launch the marketing campaign on time.
-You also want the process to be efficient and smooth.
+Employee: I want to launch the marketing campaign on time and I also want the process to be efficient and smooth.